-describe high medieval manuscripts.
-Its starts with a short case study of manuscript layout that can serve to further illuminate the nature of the terminological framework.
-The article then switches to a broader theoretical discussion of that terminology.
-It argues that scholars are forced to describe manuscripts in Lachmannian terms even though they might not subscribe to that paradigm.
-One radical solution to this problem has been to completely abandon the existing terminological framework, from the urtext to the work, the version, the variant and the copy.
+In spite of these various critiques, the Lachmannian terminology to classify manuscripts has remained firmly in place.
+The present article aims to re-evaluate that terminology as a tool to describe high medieval manuscripts.
+I start with a short case study of manuscript layout that can serve to further illuminate the nature of the terminological framework, then switch to a broader theoretical discussion of that terminology.
+I argue that scholars are forced to describe manuscripts in Lachmannian terms even though they might not subscribe to that paradigm.
+One radical solution to this problem has been to completely abandon the existing terminological framework, from the urtext to the work, the version, the variant, and the copy.
 As this seems to create an unpalatable terminological vacuum, some kind of compromise needs to be found.
-The final section will propose that for medievalists, the most sensible way to approach this problem lies in a return to medieval practices.
-Instead of trying to reason our way out of modern and quite complex debates on the nature of a work, we ought to pay close attention to the high medieval views on the relation between universal ideas (such as the work) and the material unicity of particular objects (such as a manuscript).
+In the final section, I propose that for medievalists the most sensible way to approach this problem lies in a return to medieval practices.
+Instead of trying to reason our way out of modern and quite complex debates on the nature of a work, we ought to pay close attention to high medieval views on the relation between universal ideas (such as the work) and the material unicity of particular objects (such as a manuscript).
 The theories of Peter Abelard (1079-1142) can be used to establish an alternative conceptualization of the work, which could lead to a re-conceptualization of the terminological framework that is linked to it.